freqtrade/freqtrade/docs/stoploss.md

 The 0.02 would translate to a -2% stop loss.
 Before this, `stoploss` is used for the trailing stoploss.

-### Trailing stop loss only once the trade has reached a certain offset.
+### Trailing stop loss only once the trade has reached a certain offset

 It is also possible to use a static stoploss until the offset is reached, and then trail the trade to take profits once the market turns.